dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   such an attack would be a quantum attacker compromising the key associated with a traditional component algorithm and forging a message and signature pair.
-Message forgery attacks may be formalized with experiments such as existential unforgeability under chosen-message attack (EUF-CMA), while the difference introduced in component message forgery attacks is that the key is accepted for both hybrid and single algorithm use.
+Message forgery attacks may be formalized with experiments such as existential unforgeability under chosen-message attack (EUF-CMA) [EUFCMA], while the difference introduced in component message forgery attacks is that the key is accepted for both hybrid and single algorithm use.
 Further discussions on this appear under {{euf-cma-challenges}}.